Rates & Insurance

 Depending on your current health insurance provider or employee benefit plan, it is possible for services to be covered in full or in part.
 Please contact your insurance provider to verify how your plan compensates you for psychotherapy services.

-It is important to remember that health insurance will cover therapy to treat a behavioral health condition and requires that you have some diagnosis.
+It is important to remember that health insurance will only cover therapy to treat a behavioral health condition and therefore requires that you have some diagnosis.
 For that reason, there are some instances in which health insurance will not cover your sessions.
 For example some couples’ counseling may not qualify for coverage.
 Please ask your clinician if you have questions about how this might apply to you.

 Most of our therapists do participate as in-network providers with some insurance plans.
 Please check with your insurance and check with us to see which of our therapists is in-network with your plan.